-If you are interested in the complete list of food items to eat, you should look upon these 16 foods to eat after tooth extraction.
+If you are interested in the complete list of food items to eat, you should look at these 16 foods to eat after tooth extraction.

 Post-Extraction Tips For Easy Recovery

 In addition to avoiding alcohol after tooth extraction.
 Here are a few other postoperative tips that would make your recovery much easier and smooth.
-And also let you ensure a complication-free recovery period.
+And also lets you ensure a complication-free recovery period.

 1. Mouth Cleaning: